Naturally Daily

 A study published in 1996 evaluated the antifungal and antibacterial effects of some potent essential oils.
 Peppermint oil was one of them.
 [9]

-Menthol is one of the key components in peppermint.
+Menthol is one of the key components of peppermint.
 This component works as a natural analgesic and helps calm your itchy and inflamed skin.
 [10]

 READ ALSO: 12 Health Benefits of Peppermint Oil + (How to Use It)